How to Make Ground Beef Patties for Burgers Recipe

 1 tbsp butter

-Important!
-You need a binding agent to making ground beef patties for burgers.
-In this recipe Egg is the binding agent but you can use potato starch or flour depending on your allergies, flavor or general availability.
+Important! – Burger Binding Agent You need a burger binding agent to making ground beef patties for burgers.
+In this recipe Egg is the burger binding agent but there are alternatives.
+See notes* section for more burger binding agent options.

 Instructions for How to Make Ground Beef Patties for burgers: